domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 In the case where the trimmed mean simply removes measurement errors, the result can be composed in the same way as the average latency.
 In cases where the trimmed mean removes real measurements the trimming operation introduces errors that may compound when composed.

 ## Round-trips Per Minute
 Round-trips per minute {{RPM}} is a metric and test procedure specifically designed to measure delays as experienced by application-layer protocol procedures such as HTTP GET, establishing a TLS connection and DNS lookups.
-It therefore measures something very close to the user-perceived application outcomes of HTTP-based applications.
-RPM loads the network before conducting latency measurements, and is therefore a measure of loaded latency (or working latency) well-suited to detecting bufferbloat {{Bufferbloat}}.
+It therefore measures something very close to the user-perceived application performance of HTTP-based applications.
+RPM loads the network before conducting latency measurements, and is therefore a measure of loaded latency (also known as working latency) well-suited to detecting bufferbloat {{Bufferbloat}}.

 RPM is not composable.

-RPM is understandable to end-users.

 ## Quality Attenuation
 Quality Attenuation is a network performance metric that combines latency and packet loss into a single variable {{TR-452.1}}.